SAP-docs/preview.developer.concur.com/README.md

 Please see our [LICENSE](LICENSE) for copyright and license information.

-Detailed information including third-party components and their licensing/copyright information is available via the REUSE tool (Link TBD).
+Detailed information including third-party components and their licensing/copyright information is available via the REUSE tool (https://api.reuse.software/info/github.com/SAP-docs/preview.developer.concur.com)